stefan-jeitler/change-blog/ReadMe.md

 I would like to point out that I don't implement the Clean Architecture strictly.
 My goal is to apply the principles and practices described in the book properly.

-There are two major deviations from the Clean Architecture.
+There are two major differences to the Clean Architecture.

 **First**
 My solution contains only three layers and not four as shown [here](https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg).